K33TY/Jif-Sif-to-Fabric/Docs/Log.md

     * note
     * list of attendees
     * list of viewers
-    * Q: *are creators of events allowed to transfer ownership of event?*
   + Store
     * hashmap of uid mapped to arrays of events they own
     * hashmap of uid mapped to arrays of events they attend